Skip to main content

 Residents are not subject to this charge.

-For all others, you can check whether your vehicle meets the criteria for the Warsaw low-emission zone.
+For all others, you can check whether your vehicle meets the criteria for the Warsaw low-emission zone and for the Kraków zone.

 There is only one low emission zone in Portugal.
 The city of Lisbon is divided into two zones (zone 1 and zone 2), each with its own standard.
 Zone 1 requires a Euro 3 standard, while zone 2 requires a Euro 2 standard.

-There are no environmental zones in Romania.
-However, some cities, such as Bucharest and Baia Mare, have banned vehicle traffic in the city's historic districts.
+There are currently no environmental zones yet in Romania.
+However, some cities, including Bucharest will soon implement low-emission zones.

 Countries without environmental zones

-There are no environmental zones in the following countries: Estonia, Luxembourg, Croatia, Cyprus and Slovenia.
+There are no environmental zones in the following countries: Estonia, Ireland, Luxembourg, Croatia, Cyprus and Slovakia.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Innovation Council and Small and Medium-sized Enterprises Executive Agency (EISMEA).
 Neither the European Union nor the granting authority can be held responsible for them.